oheger/LineDJ/platform/README.md

 ### Life-cycle management

-The class implements the typical life-cycle hooks of a JGUIraffe application to make sure that state related to the LineDJ platform gets correctly initialized.
-This includes publishing some life-cycle notifications on the UI message bus.
+The class makes sure that an application is properly started and connected to the services of the LineDJ platform.
+Also, proper shutdown handling is implemented, for instance by taking care that the application's configuration is automatically saved or that an application can veto against its shutdown.
+This is achieved by interacting with the _application manager_ installed on the platform.

 The application object itself is registered as an OSGi service.
 This is a prerequisite for it to take part in the life-cycle management of the whole